KinopioIsAllIn/SpotFormer/README.md

 ## Introduction
 Official Pytorch Implementation of 'SpotFormer: Multi-Scale Spatio-Temporal Transformer for Facial Expression Spotting' [preprint](https://arxiv.org/abs/2407.20799)

-We will release the entire code after the paper has been accepted.
+We have released the entire code even if the paper has not been accepted yet.

-Now we release the motion feature and the model of the conference version SpoT-GCN.
+This is an extension version of the conference paper SpoT-GCN.
 (FG 2024, Oral.)
 [IEEE version](https://ieeexplore.ieee.org/abstract/document/10581968), [preprint](https://arxiv.org/abs/2403.15994).

 The optical flow feature of the SAMM dataset can be downloaded from [baidunetdisk](https://pan.baidu.com/s/1GbAgqFqI8ReXd23cV4Tvpw?pwd=24ys) [google drive](https://drive.google.com/file/d/1a4FgEj_7fATJ41But6L1Yhe2XE-vfN9v/view?usp=sharing).